PNS Mehran attack: Investigation

 The Naval Intelligence of Pakistan launched a formal investigation into the PNS Mehran attack, with an investigation team which will be headed by a two-star rear admiral, and officials from the Naval Intelligence.
 According to Interior Ministry officials the investigation team includes officers from Air Intelligence (Pakistan Air Force), FIA, and Army Rangers officers.
-A senior officer of the Interior Ministry's Crisis Management Cell has said that the PNS Mehran attack has caused Pakistan a loss of 6.47 billion Rupees.
+A senior officer of the Interior Ministry's Crisis Management Cell has said that the PNS Mehran attack has caused Pakistan a loss of 6.47 billion rupees.

 GEO News also reported that severe contradictions have emerged following the attack on PNS Mehran.
 The differences found in the statements of Interior Minister Rehman Malik, Chief of Naval Staff and the FIR lodged by the Navy have complicated the matter.
-Lieutenant Irfan Asghar (who was on night duty when the base was attacked) reported that 10–12 terrorists had attacked the base.
+Lieutenant Irfan Asghar (who was on night duty when the base was attacked) reported that 10 to 12 terrorists had attacked the base.
 According to the Police, proof had been found that four terrorists were involved in the attack and they were carrying suicide jackets and other explosives.

-Pakistan Media reported on 23 May, that the both Naval Intelligence and Interior Minister Rehman Malik are deeply convinced that there was an internal hand that provided the deep information about the base.
+Pakistan media reported on 23 May, that the both Naval Intelligence and Interior Minister Rehman Malik are deeply convinced that there was an internal hand that provided the deep information about the base.
 Naval Intelligence and Naval Police also apprehended suspects from nearby residential areas.
 The suspects were held at an unknown location by the Naval Police.
 On 25 May, the Naval Intelligence launched an investigation on Mehran Naval Base's Officer Commanding Commodore Raja Tahir for failing to increase the security of the base.
 Commodore Tahir has been suspended from the Navy and is under current investigation by Naval Intelligence.
 The Navy appointed Commodore Khalid Pervaiz as the Base's new Officer Commanding.
 Furthermore, the Naval Police are also interrogating four naval officials of the Pakistan Navy from Lahore in suspicion of being linked with TTP.
 All of these officials, who were arrested in February 2011, were court-martialed by the JAG Branch of the Navy.
 These members are currently facing a death penalty with a 25 years in row.
 However, the NI is currently interrogating these former naval officials at Central Military Jail of Rawalpindi.
 According to the Navy, these four naval officials are non-commissioned officers, and none of them were ever stationed in the Mehran Naval base.